KirstenTan/Trivia-Board-Game/README.md

 ## Description

 This is a simple trivia game coded using C programming that can be run through the terminal.
-The application features a game phase and admin phase and allows the user to customize their game.
+The application features a game phase and admin phase, allowing the user to customize their game.

 ## Installation